almeizaarvin/almeizaarvin/README.md

 - 👋 Hi, I’m @almeizaarvin
 - 👀 I’m interested in backend engineering
 - 🌱 I’m currently learning devops
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
 https://id.linkedin.com/in/almeiza-arvin-muzaki-2b231919b
 <!---
 almeizaarvin/almeizaarvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.